geopython/stetl/docs/code.rst

 As a trivial example: an :class:`stetl.input.Input` could be an XML file, a :class:`stetl.filter.Filter` could represent an XSLT file and an :class:`stetl.output.Output` a PostGIS database.
 This is effected by specialized classes in the subpackages inputs, filters, and outputs.
-New in 1.1.0: :class:`stetl.Splitter` to split data to multiple Outputs.
+New in 1.1.0: :class:`stetl.Splitter` to split data to multiple Outputs and :class:`stetl.Merger` to combine multiple `Inputs`.

 .. automodule:: stetl.factory
    :members: